YuriiLohvynenko/Laravel-jobsite/README.md

    3. Commit your changes (git commit -am 'Add some feature').
    4. Push to the branch (git push origin feature/your-feature).
    5. Create a new Pull Request.

+## License
+This project is open-source and licensed under the MIT License.

 Thank you for using the Job Portal!
 If you find this project useful, please consider giving it a ⭐ on GitHub!